 HOUSE ENERGY AND COMMERCE

 Welcome!
-Our names are Wesley De Silvestro and Jack Swisher, and we are excited to be your staffers for the House Energy and Commerce committee.
+Our names are Katelyn Turner and Carter Martindale, and we are excited to be your staffers for the House Energy and Commerce committee.
 First, here’s a bit about us:

 The House Energy and Commerce Committee was established in 1795 and has operated continuously since then.
 It is one of the oldest and broadest spanning committees in Congress—responsible for everything from regulating interstate commerce to overseeing communications and digital technology.
 The name, powers, and jurisdiction of the committee have changed substantially over time, but one thing has remained constant: the committee is cross-cutting and unparalleled in its importance in shaping regulatory outcomes.

 Given the wide range of topics under the committee’s purview, you should come prepared to engage in diverse and stimulating debate.
-Our legislative agenda this year will be focused on nuclear waste management and aquatic ecosystems, but we encourage you to come prepared to discuss these topics interdisciplinarily and to apply multiple lenses in crafting legislative solutions.
+Our legislative agenda this year will be focused on Medicare and Medicaid Expansion and the Economics of Renewable Energy, but we encourage you to come prepared to discuss these topics in an interdisciplinary manner and to apply multiple lenses in crafting legislative solutions.
+Everyone will come to conference with different levels of familiarity with these topics, especially because they are so broad.
+Regardless of your past HMC experience or expertise on the briefing topics, we will work hard to ensure that everyone feels included and ready to learn when the conference starts!